kaantkin/kaantkin/README.md

 # Hey, welcome! 👋
 I'm Kaan, a student studying computer science.
 When I have time, I work on different projects to expand my knowledge in different programming languages such as JavaScript and C++ and also learn a greater range of topics, ranging from hardware drivers to machine learning.
-The oppertunity presented in this subject is endless and I am willing and eager to learn new things and face new challenges!
+The opportunity presented in this subject is endless and I am willing and eager to learn new things and face new challenges!

 <details>
 <summary>Languages I use</summary>